 Maybe you’re short on time, or maybe the one day you’re on campus there aren’t any tours.
 Whatever the reason, there’s a chance that, like me, you’ll find yourself visiting a college with no plan and no idea what to do.
 Even if you don’t have the opportunity to do anything formal, there are still plenty of things you can do to get a feel for a school.

-Chances are if there are no college tours going on, there probably aren’t very many students on campus either.
+If there aren't any college tours going on, chances are there probably aren’t very many students on campus either.
 To many prospective students, this can be disheartening, as we all want to see what campus would be like if we were to attend.
 While you probably won’t be able to get the whole picture, I can almost guarantee you that there is a mass of students somewhere.
-Every college has at least that one place where students flock, and the key to finding student life during the dead periods is to find that one place.
+Every college has at least one place where students flock, and the key to finding student life during the dead periods is to find that one place.
 Current students are more than happy to answer your questions and tell you all about their own college experiences, and the more students you can ask, the better.
 The most common thing that I have noticed is that if you ask one student in a group a question, they all start chiming in, and before you know it you are listening to an entire conversation about recalled dorm antics or favorite past events.
 It’s these interactions that paint an honest picture of the college experience you can expect.

 Libraries tell all